dsus121/SBA320H/README.md

 ## Approach

 I investigated several APIs, checked their endpoints, and allowed the data to shape what the application would become.
-I then started to set up my original App.jsx file.
-(I worked with a different API for a couple of days, but found its data disappointing.
-I then switched to the State of Colorado API and created my ColoradoApi.js file.)
-I referenced the React Documentation, as well as watched a number of YouTube videos to get the data flowing.
-I left all of the old files just in case I couldn't get the new setup to run properly.
-The goal was to set up a donation site using Stripe, but getting the MVP was paramount.
+I then started to set up my original App.jsxfile.
+(I worked with a different API for a couple of days but found its data disappointing.
+I then switched to the State of Colorado API and created my ColoradoApi.jsfile.)

+I referenced the React Documentation, watched multiple YouTube videos, and utilized online tutorials to get the data flowing.
+The original files for the old API were retained in case the new setup failed.

+While my ultimate goal was to set up a donation site with Stripe integration, my focus for this iteration was on meeting the MVP requirements.
+I prioritized building a functional structure and experimenting with LocalStorage to enhance user experience by saving data locally in their browser.

 ## Unsolved Problems

-The donation component doesn't actually allow any real donations yet.
-I built it as a placeholder, then spent way too much time making it look less ugly.
-It did serve as an inspiration to utilize local storage, however.
-I definitely need more iterations on every single piece of this project.
-I would like to group the non-profits together in a smarter way, but that may mean using a different API.
-I can follow the documentation and implement a feature, but I still struggle with writing from scratch.
+The donation component is currently a placeholder and does not handle real transactions yet.
+The intention was to implement this feature with Stripe, but time was allocated to meet MVP requirements first.

+Grouping nonprofits more intelligently may require switching to a different API or additional filtering logic.

+While I can implement features using documentation, I aim to improve my ability to write components from scratch.
+My next step is to practice building smaller projects that focus on React fundamentals to solidify my skills.

 ## Live Site